Eschatologue/CM_wiki/docs/class/monk/astral.md

 When you activate your Arms of the Astral Self feature, you can spend an additional 2 Focus Points to drape yourself in a mantle of cosmic light.
 You gain the following benefits:

-***Antigravitational.*** Your jump distance is tripled and you don’t take fall damage if you fall less than 60 feet.
+***Antigravitational.*** Your jump distance is tripled and you don't take fall damage if you fall less than 60 feet.

 ***Extended Self.*** The reach of your [Unarmed Strike] increases by an additional 5 feet.